bennybroseph/mod-rune-engraving/docs/testing.md

 ### What's *not* unit-tested (and why)

-The stateful, side-effecting paths — `Engrave`, `RemoveRune`, `ApplyAll`, `LoadPlayer`, the quest-unlock flow — depend on a live `Player` and the world / character databases.
+The stateful, side-effecting paths — `Engrave`, `RemoveRune`, `ApplyAll`, `LoadPlayer`, the quest- and item-unlock flows, and the debug reset — depend on a live `Player` and the world / character databases.
 Those aren't constructable in the unit harness, so they're left to in-game verification ([Deploy & verify](deploy-and-verify.md)).
 Covering them would need a DB-backed integration harness, which this module doesn't set up.

 ## How it's wired